Sumitchongder/QR-SPPS/README.md

 **Direct stock-out savings:** For a mid-size FMCG operator with $600M annual revenue experiencing disruption episodes 2–4 times per year, the quantum-stabilised network is estimated to reduce stock-out frequency by 18–22% (proportional to the 16.67% energy metric across 39/40 covered nodes), yielding approximately $8–12M in annual avoided lost-sales revenue.
 This estimate applies standard industry stress-energy proportionality; the underlying energy figure is directly verified from `QRSPPS_policy_results.pkl`.

-**Crisis response speed:** Classical sequential policy evaluation requires full VQE re-optimisation per scenario — hundreds of circuit iterations taking hours per policy.
+**Crisis response speed:** Classical sequential policy evaluation requires full VQE re-optimisation per scenario, hundreds of circuit iterations taking hours per policy.
 ADAPT-VQE gradient screening completes the same six-policy comparison in under six seconds total.
-During an active supply disruption, this speed differential translates to a 12–18 hour earlier intervention window.
+During an active supply disruption, this speed differential translates into a 12–18-hour earlier intervention window.

 **Regulatory value:** The continuous Pcat(T) tail risk curve from DOS-QPE integrates directly into existing VaR frameworks, providing a physics-grounded measure of catastrophic supply failure probability at any market volatility level — an output not derivable from classical stress-testing at this network scale.